-In line with our Strategic Plan 2018-2020, the Spirasi Education and Integration service complements our rehabilitation work.
+In line with our Strategic Goals, the Spirasi Education and Integration service complements our rehabilitation work.
 It provides an education service, including English language training, Computer, Numeracy and knitting classes for asylum seekers and refugees.

 Form the start of Spirasi services in 1999, English classes formed the basis of the services Spirasi provided to asylum seekers and refugees prior to the special focus on survivors of torture in 2003.

 QQI English Courses

 Our QQI English Courses places a strong emphasis on learning how to learn on your own and focuses on the 4 skills of English language learning: reading, writing, listening and speaking.
 All of our classes are lively and dynamic with learners expanding and consolidating their knowledge of English structure and vocabulary through activities and material based on situations and texts from everyday Irish life.
 Over the years, a broadly defined curriculum has been developed for our English classes.
 At the end of each course, the work of our students are evaluated internally and externally (CDETB) and graduation ceremonies are organised to celebrate the achievements of our students prior to receiving their QQI certificates.

 Graduation ceremonies are part of the highlights of every year and this always happens at the end of the academic year in June.